-Alberta elk hunting in the Peace River Region is a Sleeper
+Alberta elk hunting is a Sleeper.

 There aren’t many areas where you can hunt elk in the rut with a rifle and an over-the-counter tag.
+Alberta’s Peace River Region is one of them.

 This is a small outfit focusing on offering individualized attention, and one of the highest quality elk hunting experiences possible.